ziggle-ai/.github/profile/README.md

 ### 3. Infrastructure

 In order not to affect existing services, a Kubernetes cluster was configured in the On-Premise environment.
-A separate ziggle namespace was created to distribute the front-end and AI's Kubernetes deployment and expose it to the outside through a service component.
+A separate Ziggle namespace was created to distribute the front-end and AI's Kubernetes deployment and expose it to the outside through a service component.

 All distributions were centered on Github's organization, and a repository for each part was created and managed.
 In addition, a CD was built through Github activities.
 ArgoCD is adopted for continuous delivery and verification of the status of each service while managing all codes through Github.
 If any changes occur in each repository, the Github action bot changes the contents of the infra repository.